Managing Concussion at School

 Our concussion experts recommend that school staff partner with the student and the student’s family in a team approach to create a smooth and successful transition back to school.
 Often a meeting with the student’s teachers and the guidance counselor is needed to discuss the student’s symptoms and to arrange academic accommodations.

 Concussion symptoms can occur immediately, within a few hours, or may not be noticed for a day or two after the injury, especially if the signs are subtle.
 Sometimes symptoms may not be obvious until cognitive or physical exertion occurs.
 Some symptoms might resolve fairly quickly, but others may persist for much longer.
 The number and severity of symptoms, the speed of the recovery, and the impact of symptoms on academic functioning will be different for each student.

 Concussion symptoms at school

-After a student suffers a concussion, she may have many different concussion symptoms that affect her ability to perform well in the classroom.
+After a student suffers a concussion, they may have many different concussion symptoms that affect their ability to perform well in the classroom.
 For example, the student might:

 - Get tired easily in class and over the course of the day

 - Be bothered by bright fluorescent light in the classroom or loud noise in the cafeteria

 - Be easily distracted

 - Have trouble doing more than one thing at a time, such as listening to the teacher while also taking notes

 - Take longer and need more repetition to learn new material